blaticslm/IoT-Experimental/README.md

 pip install psutil
 ```

-- The changes:
+- The chat_client changes:

->In chat-client.py, the following lines should be added.
+>The line should be added.
  ```python
  import psutil
  ```
->The following line can be modified.
+>The line can be modified.
   ```python
 message = input(f"{my_username}:")
  ```